“Spider”, Gowri cried.

 Well, true.
 I mean, when you have walked a good 4 miles, through dense forests and mountains, the least that you would have expected to find is a cute tiger cub.
 They don’t even have tigers around.
 What kind of forests do they make nowadays?
 And Aanamalai mountains in Pollachi was supposed to be the perfect animal-spotting place

-I’ve never been huge on treks or walks.
-But click here, to check out the walk I did between Bondi and Coogee beaches in Sydney, Australia.
+Further reading: I’ve never been huge on treks or walks.
+But I did walk between Bondi and Coogee beaches in Sydney, Australia.
+Ha!

 “Eagle”, someone shouted.